 Zoom is a cloud platform providing remote conferencing services that combine video conferencing, online meetings, chat, and mobile collaboration.
 LogicMonitor offers out-of-the-box monitoring for Zoom, allowing you to monitor various aspects of the service including room health and global user statistics.

-Create and Register a JWT App
+Creating and registering a JWT app

 Note: LogicMonitor collects metrics from the Zoom API.
 For more information on this API, see Zoom’s API Reference.